-  The start/finish line of the Circuit Gilles Villeneuve is half way up the pit straight, also the first DRS straight of the track before heading to turn 1.
+The start/finish line of the Circuit Gilles Villeneuve is halfway up the pit straight, also the first DRS straight of the track before heading to turn 1.
 Turns 1 and 2, similar to the Brazilian GP are known as the Senna ‘S’ turns as they go from a sharp left to a right hairpin towards turn 3.

 Braking hard into the left of turn 6 before gaining momentum and speed through the right of turn 7 what is essentially the ‘back straight’ of the track and second DRS zone before the sharp right of turn 8, a good opportunity for overtaking if timed well.

-The right-left chicane in turns 13 and 14 have become a feature of history over the years, labelling the exit of turn 14 ‘The Wall of Champions’ as many drivers have fallen victim to it.
+The right-left chicane in turns 13 and 14 have become a feature of history over the years, labeling the exit of turn 14 ‘The Wall of Champions’ as many drivers have fallen victim to it.

 MoSport Park and Mont-Tremblant rotated the hosting of the Canadian GP for the first four years it was held before Mosport Park officially held it from 1971-77.
 During these years we saw winners such as Jack Brabham, Jacky Ickx, Jackie Stewart, Emerson Fittipaldi and James Hunt in his Championship winning season of 1976.